Instructions for Authors

 The manuscript should adhere to the following structure:

-- Abstract: A concise but comprehensive summary of the paper in simple language.
+• Abstract: A concise but comprehensive summary of the paper in simple language (<200 words).

-- Relevant subsections: Present the main arguments, case studies, or theoretical frameworks.
+• Relevant subsections: Present the main arguments, perspectives, or theoretical frameworks.

 Presentation

 This section is dedicated to showcasing innovative ways of presenting psychological research and insights.
-It may include visual abstracts, posters, presentations, videos, interviews, infographics, or other creative formats that effectively communicate complex psychological concepts to a broad audience.
+It may include visual abstracts, posters, conference papers and proceedings, presentations, videos, interviews, infographics, or other creative formats that effectively communicate complex psychological concepts to a broad audience.
 We encourage submissions that make psychological research more accessible and engaging, particularly to non-academic audiences or underrepresented communities.

 Format